reactabular/reactabular/packages/reactabular-resizable/README.md

 The following example adjusts column widths through CSS to keep the performance high while using a sticky header/body.
 This way we can avoid touching the DOM through React and let the browser do the work.

+> You can find suggested default styling for the package at `style.css` in the package root.

 ```jsx
 /*
 import React from 'react';